UpGado/upgado.github.io/_posts/2018-08-16-simulink-model-bathtub.md

 	- Keep water level at a desired level.

 ## A diagram
-I started by drawing a diagram that exemplifies the key players in the bathtub system and how they work together.
+I started by drawing a diagram that shows the key parts of the bathtub system, the important variables that describe their state and their behaviour, and the processes through which they interact.

 {% include figure.html file="/imgs/simulink-1.png" description="Figure 1: Diagram of the system" %}

+I think the diagram is mostly self-explanatory, so I won't repeat information just for the sake of time.
+It is worth mentioning that the above variables are not the only ones: there are importants constants such as the physical dimensions of the bathtub, the water output rate of the tap, and the water drain rate.
+These numbers are indispensable for getting a good accuracy for the model, so I made sure to measure them as accurately as possible.
+Here is a comprehensive list of the variables for this model:

+{% include figure.html file="/imgs/simulink-2.png" description="Figure 2: Variables of the system" %}

 # "Coding" in Simulink
 First, I chose Simulink as the platform to define and simulate this system.
 I chose it mainly because I wanted to learn to use it.
 It also fits nicely with Matlab, which I use on a daily basis.
 So, it is kind of an arbitary choice.
 If there is another software you recommend me to use, let me know!